-- 5.1 The proposal for the site is to renovate and extend the existing house to the front, side and rear. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to renovate and extend the existing house, work that will include the conversion of the existing garage and alterations to the rear fenestration. - 5.2 The proposed location of the above structures can be seen on the appended plan.